-Many of us do not know what a car immobiliser is or how to find out if our vehicles have one.
+Despite them offering great car insurance discounts, many of us do not know what a car immobiliser is or how to find out if our vehicles have one fitted.

-As there is a high chance we could save money on our car insurance premium if we do have an immobiliser fitted, it is important we all know how to find out the information.
+By finding out whether or not our cars have an immobiliser fitted, we could potentially save money on our car insurance premiums, therefore, if we do have an immobiliser fitted, it is important we all know how to find out the information.

-Below we explain everything you need to know about immobilisers, and show you how to work out if your car has a factory-fitted immobiliser…
+Below, we explain everything you need to know about car immobilisers, and show you how to work out if your car has a factory-fitted immobiliser.

 What you will learn…